 - Make sure every ingredient, from the eggs to the cream cheese, is at room temperature.
 This is a must.

 - After you bake the crust, lower the temperature of the oven.
-Never bake a cheesecake in an oven that is hotter than 160 °C.
+Bake cheesecake at low temperature as mentioned in the recipe.

-- Open the door of the oven when the top of the cheesecake feels springy to your fingertips.
-It allows some heat to escape, making sure the cake doesn’t overheat and crack.
+- Keep the oven door partially open when the cheesecake is done.
+It allows heat to escape slowly, making sure the cake doesn’t crack.

 📖 Recipe